richim96/folder-sync/README.md

 # 🔄 folder-sync
-A one-way, periodical synchroniser for two folders.
+A one-way, periodic synchroniser for two folders.

 ## 1. Installing dependencies
 Dependencies and venvs are managed with [PDM](https://pdm.fming.dev/).